chapel-lang/chapel/man/chpl.rst

     [Don't] warn about attribute tool names that aren't recognized.
 Without this warning, attributes belonging to unknown tools will be silently ignored.
-    The default is to warn about all unkown tool names
+    The default is to warn about all unkown tool names.

 **\--using-attribute-toolname <**\ *toolname*\ **>**